TheGamerASD/AWBW-Mapmaking-Guide/intermediate/core_concepts.md

 ### Dynamic Gameplay
 Maps with dynamic gameplay are designed to prevent stalemates from occurring.
 Stalemates happen when both sides have heavily fortified their front lines with indirects and infantry, making attacking difficult.
 Dynamic gameplay can be encouraged by opening up fronts, lowering the amount of heavy terrain, or adding more contested cities.

-This map is likely to stalemate due to the large amount of mountains making it easy to defend with indirects.
+This map is likely to stalemate due to the large amount of mountains making it easy to defend with indirects.<br>
 ![](..\images\dynamic1.png)

-This map is designed to prevent stalemates with more open fronts that make it possible but not too easy to defend.
+This map is designed to prevent stalemates with more open fronts that make it possible but not too easy to defend.<br>
 ![](..\images\dynamic2.png)

 ### Player Choice